daac-tools/find-simdoc/README.md

 ![](./figures/mae_reuters5k.svg)

 As expected, the larger the number, the higher the accuracy.
-For example, when the number of dimensions is 1024 (setting the argument `-c to 128`), we achieve the MAE around 2.5%.
+For example, when the number of dimensions is 1024 (setting the argument `-c 128`), we achieve the MAE around 2.5%.

 ### F1 score